PTDA Summit To Involve ‘Next Generation’ Of Industry

-The first program for PTDA’s Next Generation members will take place at the PTDA 2008 Industry Summit in Miami Beach, Fla.
-Keeping the demographics of the next generation in mind, the association will host a ‘Changes in Latitudes, Changes in Attitudes’ reception following the traditional Welcome Reception on Thursday, Oct.
+The first program for PTDA’s Next Generation members will take place at the PTDA 2008 Industry Summit in Miami Beach, FL.
+Keeping the demographics of the next generation in mind, the association will host a ‘Changes in Latitudes, Changes in Attitudes’ reception following the traditional welcome reception on Thursday, Oct.
 30. Open to employees of PTDA members firms under the age of 40, the reception will give younger attendees a chance to network with their peers and colleagues, building those critical business relationships.

 The task force will be developing additional programs as the network of ‘next generation’ individuals continues to grow.
 According to Cloud, “The PTDA Next Generation program will provide the framework for us to come together and exchange ideas with our peers that will make our companies successful into the future.”

-For more information on the Next Generation program or the PTDA 2008 Industry Summit, contact PTDA at firstname.lastname@example.org or call 312-516-2100.
+For more information on the Next Generation program or the 2008 Industry Summit, contact PTDA at firstname.lastname@example.org call 312-516-2100.